parallella/pal/README.md

-PAL: The Parallel Architectures Library
+XPAL: The Parallel Architectures Library
 ==================================

 The Parallel Architectures Library (PAL) is an open source project that